WE'RE ACCEPTING NEW PATIENTS: IN-PERSON & VIRTUAL APPTS.

 What Substances Are Likely to Cause False Positive Test Results?

 Have you been asked to provide a biological sample for drug screening?
 A positive drug test can have some undesirable repercussions.
-Your boss may use it to suspend or fire you; it may ruin your reputation or even bar you from participating in various sporting activities.
+It can ruin your reputation, bar you from sports, or get you fired or suspended.
 It also necessitates a rehabilitation plan to ensure you can cope with the urge to use illicit substances.

 While a positive drug test indicates the presence of some form of an illicit drug in the body, simple tests such as an immunoassay test (IA) often do not suffice to show one’s sobriety or lack thereof.
 It is possible to possess metabolic forms of illicit drugs in your system without actually taking illegal medication.
 When you are screened using the IA test, your results are likely to come back positive even though you have not abused the drug being tested.

 These results are commonly known as false positives.
-They show the presence of some form of the illicit drug in the body even though the drug may have been obtained in other ways and not abusing the drug being tested.
-A test such as the IA test is less accurate than Gas Chromatography-Mass Spectrometry (GC-SM); hence, it is more likely to bring back a false positive.
+They show that the body has some form of the illicit drug, even if it was obtained in other ways and not by abusing the drug being tested.
+A test such as the IA test is less accurate than gas chromatography-mass spectrometry (GC-SM); hence, it is more likely to bring back a false positive.

 Many items, including everyday products such as poppy seeds and ibuprofen, can cause a false positive.
-These substances may be ingested for medical purposes or as ingredients for our everyday foodstuffs.
-However, they are broken down in the body and may present as metabolic forms of illegal substances in simple tests.
+We may ingest these substances for medical purposes or as ingredients in our everyday foodstuffs.
+However, the body breaks them down and may present them as metabolic forms of illegal substances in simple tests.
 One requires complex and, often, expensive tests such as GC-SM or high-performance liquid chromatography to accurately establish if the metabolic forms were introduced into the body from illegal substances.
 Here are ten everyday products that may cause a false positive.

 Can you imagine your desire to satisfy your need to eat is the reason why you get a positive drug test?
 Well, it sounds crazy, but food can be a source of a false positive during a drug test.
 Your drug test can come back as a false positive for alcohol once you consume a lot of food that is rich in yeast.
 During the metabolism of yeast, ethanol is formed as a by-product.
 Once you are subjected to a breathalyzer after you have consumed food rich in yeast, the ethanol that forms during metabolism can bring back a false positive for alcohol.
 As such, food such as bread, ripe fruits, and pizza ought to be avoided when you are subjected to a drug screening in a few hours.
 Granola bars can also lead to a false positive.
 Granola bars have hemp seeds as one of their ingredients.
 The hemp seeds can bring a false positive when testing for cannabis or THC.